adkomyagin/mongofs/README.md

 3. subdirectories support is implemented through the special "dir" contentType

-4. versioning support is not available
+4. versioning support is very experimental
+  - each process that writes to the file creates a new version of the file
+  - on open/getattr we are always accessing the latest version
+  - there is no way to view all versions

 5. I'm using OS X FUSE that should be compatible with Linux, but I have not tested the app on any other OS yet.